Background pattern

 Do not consume alcoholic beverages.

-If you are pregnant or breastfeeding, consult your doctor or pharmacist before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medicine.

-3. How to Use Petidina Basi
+3. How to use Petidina Basi

-Follow exactly the administration instructions of this medication as indicated by your doctor.
+Follow the administration instructions of this medicine exactly as indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Follow these instructions unless your doctor has given you different ones.

-Treatment of severe pain, including post-surgical pain
+Treatment of severe pain, including post-operative pain

 Adults